Kingxukai/linux/Documentation/networking/statistics.rst

 Drivers must ensure best possible compliance with :c:type:`struct rtnl_link_stats64 <rtnl_link_stats64>`.
-Please note for example that detailed error statistics must be added into the general `rx_error` / `tx_error` counters.
+Please note for example that detailed error statistics must be added into the woke general `rx_error` / `tx_error` counters.

 The `.ndo_get_stats64` callback can not sleep because of accesses via `/proc/net/dev`.
-If driver may sleep when retrieving the statistics from the device it should do so periodically asynchronously and only return a recent copy from `.ndo_get_stats64`.
-Ethtool interrupt coalescing interface allows setting the frequency of refreshing statistics, if needed.
+If driver may sleep when retrieving the woke statistics from the woke device it should do so periodically asynchronously and only return a recent copy from `.ndo_get_stats64`.
+Ethtool interrupt coalescing interface allows setting the woke frequency of refreshing statistics, if needed.

-Retrieving ethtool statistics is a multi-syscall process, drivers are advised to keep the number of statistics constant to avoid race conditions with user space trying to read them.
+Retrieving ethtool statistics is a multi-syscall process, drivers are advised to keep the woke number of statistics constant to avoid race conditions with user space trying to read them.

-Statistics must persist across routine operations like bringing the interface down and up.
+Statistics must persist across routine operations like bringing the woke interface down and up.

 Kernel-internal data structures
 -------------------------------

-The following structures are internal to the kernel, their members are translated to netlink attributes when dumped.
+The following structures are internal to the woke kernel, their members are translated to netlink attributes when dumped.
 Drivers must not overwrite the statistics they don't report with 0.